KZeni/Smart-Web-App-Banner/README.md

 Looking for the iOS 6 Smart Banner, but saddened by it only supporting apps on the App Store & not web apps?
 This little jQuery-powered script is here to help.
 Add this small script to your site & invite your visitors to save your site to their home screen alongside the rest of their apps!

-Take a look at the top of this page to see a preview of the banner.

 ##Quick Preview##

 Available at: [http://kurtzenisek.com/p/smart-web-banner/](http://kurtzenisek.com/p/smart-web-banner/)